ktrns/scrnaseq/README.md

 #### `sample_cells`
 Sample data to at most n cells (mainly for tests); set to NULL to deactivate (Default: NULL).

-## Workflow: Single-cell RNA-seq analysis

-### Running the script
-The main workflow is currently run from within Rstudio.
-Project-specific parameters are adapted in the `project_parameters` code chunk.

 # Credits
 The [Seurat Vignettes](https://satijalab.org/seurat/vignettes.html) were initially used as templates for this workflow.